qouteall/imm_ptl_wiki_copy/Dimension-Stack.md

 #### Flipped

 Controls the portals' rotating transformation.
 If enabled, makes the dimension looks "flipped".
-Does not change the gravity direction in that dimension.
+Does not change the gravity direction in that dimension (unless you enable gravity change option).
 If a flipped dimension connects to a non-flipped dimension, the connecting portal will have a 180 degrees rotation transformation along X axis.

 ![image.png](https://i.loli.net/2021/11/20/pXxmBnrQd2CbVIE.png)